What is Tor?

 Once connected, the Tor client starts a customized version of Firefox Portable.
 Not only is this very lightweight, but it allows you to carry a version of Tor with you on a USB stick (for example) so you can easily access the internet anonymously from any PC.

 You can now surf the internet anonymously!
-The Tor service can be tuned on and off using the Onion icon, or customized using the icon’s drop-down menu.
+The Tor service can be turned on and off using the Onion icon, or customized using the icon’s drop-down menu.

 Tor also provides a customized version of the Tails Live CD/USB Linux based distro, so you can boot directly into a secure OS.